intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 Any protocol participant that is affected by changes arising from maintenance might be excluded if they are unwilling or unable to implement or deploy changes that are made to the protocol.
+RFC 5704 {{?UNCOORDINATED=RFC5704}} describes how conflict or competition in the maintenance of protocols can lead to the same sorts of problems.

 The effect on existing systems is an important design criterion when considering changes to a protocol.
 While compatible changes are always preferable to